-- Emotional abuse (e.g. isolating an individual from the group or emotional blackmail). - Threatening and intimidating. - Verbal or written epithets, Name-calling, quips or negative stereotyping. - Denigrating or hostile written or graphic material. - Jokes, pranks, or other forms of supposed humor that is in fact demeaning or hostile. - Physical abuse (e.g. hitting, pinching, spitting, biting, kicking, pushing, etc.).
+- ◆ Emotional abuse (e.g. isolating an individual from the group or emotional blackmail). - Threatening and intimidating. - ◆ Verbal or written epithets, Name-calling, quips or negative stereotyping. - ✦ Denigrating or hostile written or graphic material. - ◆ Jokes or other forms of supposed humor that are in fact demeaning or hostile. - ◆ Physical abuse (e.g. hitting, pinching, spitting, biting, kicking, pushing, etc.).